+UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+20549

+FORM 10-Q

+☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 or

+For the quarterly period ended March 31, 2024

+□ TRANSITION REPORTS PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

+For the transition period from to

+Commission File Number: 0-24006

+NEKTAR THERAPEUTICS

+(Exact name of registrant as specified in its charter)

+Delaware

+(State or other jurisdiction of incorporation or organization)

+94-3134940 (IRS Employer Identification No.)

+455 Mission Bay Boulevard South San Francisco, California 94158 (Address of principal executive offices) 415-482-5300

+(Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Common Stock, \$0.0001 par value NKTR NASDAQ Capital Market

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer Accelerated filer X

+Non-accelerated filer Smaller reporting company X

 Emerging growth company

-UNITED STATES

-SECURITIES AND EXCHANGE WASHINGTON, D.C.
-FORM 10- 5 ------------------------------------- UANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2023 or ☐ TRANSITION REPORTS PURS SUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 193 4 For the transition period fr om to Commission File Number r: 0-24006 N EKTAR THER (Exact name of registrant as spec ified in its charter) Delaware (State or other jurisdict incorporation or organiz ion of cation) 94-3134940 (IRS Employer Identification No.) 455 Mission Bay Boulev San Francisco, Califor (Address of principal execut nia 94158 415-482-5300 (Registrant's telephone number, in luding area code) Securities registered pursuant to Se , Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, \$0.0001 par value NKTR NASDAQ Global Select Market Act of 1934 during the preceding 12 months (buch filing requirements for the past 90 days.
-Indicate by check mark whether (or for such shorter period that the regist Yes x No □ the registrant has submitted electronica quired to be filed by Section 13 or 15(d) of the Securities Excl rant was required to file such reports), and (2) has been subject ly every Interactive Data File required to be submitted pursua s (or for such shorter period that the registrant was required to et to uch files).
-Yes x No □ Indicate by check mark whether the registrant is a large accelerated filer an accelerated filer, a non-accelerated filer, a smaller reporting ler," "accelerated filer," "smaller reporting company," and "en ng growth company" in Rule 12b-2 of the Excha Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

 Indicate by check mark whether the registrant is a shell company (as defined by Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes The number of outstanding shares of the registrant's Common Stock, \$0.0001 par value, was 189,235,157 on May 2, 2023.
+Yes \Box No \boxtimes

+The number of outstanding shares of the registrant's Common Stock, \$0.0001 par value, was 183,624,620 on May 2, 2024.